asalmon9989/Python-RSA-variant/README.md

 Run rsa.py to use

-Documents (mostly) commented out.
+Code is (mostly) commented out.
-"Lock" is encoded as first number, "sublock as second.
+"Lock" is encoded as first number, "key" as second.